89Q12/M3E5/README.md

 - Discord features
   - celery docker image
+  - Docker image is nearly ready for the bot and rabbitmq
   - custom help command
   - Tempban/mute currently no idea how to do it perfectly
   - lock/unlock a specific channel for specific roles